I'm a member

-POLICYGenetic testing for the diagnosis or risk assessment of Alzheimer's disease is considered investigational.
-Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, amyloid precursor gene, or TREM2.
+POLICYGenetic testing for the risk assessment of Alzheimer disease in asymptomatic individuals is considered investigational.
+Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, amyloid-beta precursor protein, or TREM2.

 POLICY HISTORY11/2003: Approved by Medical Policy Advisory Committee (MPAC)